mhaugrud/msumcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

    #.
 Repeat the call to ``seq3np1`` using a range of values, up to and including an upper bound.

       - Now that we have a function that can return the number of iterations required to get to 1, we can use it to check a wide range of starting values.
-In fact, instead of just doing one value at a time, we can call the function iteratively, each time passing in a new value.
+Instead of just doing one value at a time, we can call the function iteratively, each time passing in a new value.

       - Create a simple for loop using a loop variable called ``start`` that provides values from 1 up to 50.
 Call the ``seq3np1`` function once for each value of ``start``.
 Modify the print statement to also print the value of ``start``.